datanav/docs/technical/tripletex-wix.rst

 Tripletex Employee to Wix Contacts
 ----------------------------------
-Before any synchronization can take place, a link between a Tripletex Employee and a Wix Contacts must be established.
+Every Tripletex Employee will be synchronized with a Wix Contacts.

+If a matching Wix Contacts already exists, the Tripletex Employee will be merged with the existing one.
+If no matching Wix Contacts is found, a new Wix Contacts will be created.

 A Tripletex Employee will merge with a Wix Contacts if one of the following property combinations match: